Enhanced premelting at the ice-rubber interface using all-atom molecular dynamics simulation: Results and Discussion

 \subsection{Enhanced disorder of premelting layers at the ice--rubber interface}

 As premelting layers are highly sensitive to temperature near the melting point~\cite{sazaki2012quasi,sanchez2017experimental}, we compare the atomistic surface structures at 264 and 269~K for the ice--vapor and ice--rubber interfaces.
 Snapshots show that the surface structures are similar at 264~K, whereas at 269~K, the third layer becomes more disordered at the rubber interface, compared to the vapor interface (Fig.~\ref{fig:fig2}A).
 The density profiles show that rubber and premelting layers coexist in a very thin surface layer at both temperatures (Fig.~\ref{fig:fig2}B).
 However, the density profiles at 269~K show weaker peaks at the rubber interface compared to the vapor interface, while their profiles at 264~K are nearly identical (Fig.~\ref{fig:fig2}C).
 This difference is evident even in the 3rd ice layer, which is not directly exposed to rubber atoms.
 Interestingly, at 269~K, the third layer at the ice--rubber interface exhibits comparable peak heights and widths in the density profile to the second layer at the ice--vapor interface, indicating structural similarity between the two layers (Fig.~\ref{fig:fig2}C).

-Comparison of the profiles at different temperatures in the range of 254--269~K (Fig.~S1) indicates a sharp increase in ice premelting between 267 and 269~K, accompanied by enhanced penetration of rubber atoms into the premelting layer.
+Comparison of the profiles at different temperatures in the range of 254--269~K (Fig.~\ref{fig:figS1}) indicates a sharp increase in ice premelting between 264 and 267~K, accompanied by enhanced penetration of rubber atoms into the premelting layer.

+To further support the disruption of the hydrogen-bond network, we computed the orientational order parameter (Fig.~\ref{fig:order_parameter}).
+The reduction in peak intensity indicates rubber-induced orientational disordering above 264 K in Layers 2--4 (Fig.~\ref{fig:order_parameter_peak}), in consistent with the density profiles.